 Not only did the malware receive data on the 56 million credit/debit cards, it also got hold of 53 million email addresses.
 It took five months for Home Depot to realize there was a breach, primarily due to insufficient monitoring capabilities.
 Even though the recent lawsuit is unrelated to this breach, it is obvious that Home Depot was seriously harmed by this incident and is now hyper-vigilant regarding security issues.
 The company does not want a repeat of this financial and public relations debacle.

 A representative from MasterCard responded to the Home Depot suit.
 MasterCard spokesman Seth Eisen said in a statement, “Regardless of how the cardholder’s identity is confirmed, the chip makes data much more secure, rendering it almost useless to create fraudulent cards or transactions.”
 A Visa spokesperson simply said the company was aware of the suit.

-In its court filing, Home Depot stated both Visa and MasterCard “know perfectly well” that a signature alone - without a PIN - provides virtually no protection against various types of credit card fraud.
-However, this statement does not take into account the added protection against skimming; protection that comes whether the chip card is authenticated by signature or with a PIN.
+In its court filing, Home Depot stated both Visa and MasterCard “know perfectly well” that a signature alone – without a PIN – provides virtually no protection against various types of credit card fraud.
+However, this statement does not take into account the added protection against skimming; protection that comes whether customers authorize cards with PIN or signature.

 The Monetary Problem According to Home Depot

 The suit also accuses Visa and MasterCard of collusion with banks and each other.
 The results are “the highest rates of payment card fraud in the world, and United States businesses are subject to the highest payment card related fees in the world.”

 Home Depot’s complaint alleges that the card companies have colluded to charge retailers higher fees.
 Signature transactions often cost more than PIN transactions.